-The Benefice holds adult baptism and confirmation classes, an annual explorers course, monthly baptism preparation classes and annual marriage preparation groups.
-Weekly Bible study takes place online and in person at the Chantry House, led by a Reader.
+The Benefice holds adult baptism and confirmation classes along with an annual explorers courses, monthly baptism preparation classes and annual marriage preparation groups.
+Weekly Bible study takes place online and in person, at the Chantry House.
+This is usually on a Tuesday evening and led by a Reader.

-There is a Benefice-wide Mothers Union which alternates its meetings between Towcester and Greens Norton.
+There is a Benefice-wide Mothers' Union which alternates its meetings between Towcester and Greens Norton.
 Meetings include opportunities for worship, fellowship and guest speakers.
 This group is a blessed gathering of people of prayer who are encouragers and supporters of our children and families ministry.